SpiegelSoft/GeographicLib/README.md

 # GeographicLib
 A port of GeographicLib into F#

 My goodness, this package has had more downloads than I first expected.
-I hope those of you who have downloaded it have had the wherewithal to look at the source code for the tests to work out how to actually use the functionality.
+I hope those of you who have downloaded it have had the wherewithal to look at the tests in the source code to work out how to actually use the functionality.

-The only function this exposes at present is the Distance function.
+The geodesic function we expose at present is the Distance function.
 If you want another function then please feel free to log an issue.

+You can use this package in a C# project, but then you won't reap the fabulous benefits of units of measure.

 How to calculate distance between two locations: